MattHodgman/celluster/README.md

 # celluster
-Consensus clustering from multiple methods used in MCMICRO.
+Consensus clustering from multiple methods used in MCMICRO to cluster cell types.